Baby Moving A Lot 39 Weeks | Vital Pregnancy Facts

 At this late stage in pregnancy, you might notice several distinct types of fetal movements:

-- Kicks: Sharp and strong but possibly less frequent due to limited space.
+• Kicks: Sharp and strong but possibly felt differently due to limited space.

-These movements serve different purposes: strengthening muscles, practicing breathing motions with the diaphragm, or simply repositioning for comfort.
-Noticing a variety of these sensations is typical and healthy.
+These movements serve different purposes: strengthening muscles, practicing reflexes, moving the diaphragm, or simply repositioning for comfort.
+Noticing a variety of these sensations is typical and can be part of a healthy late-pregnancy pattern.

 How Movement May Change Closer to Labor

-Keeping track of movement patterns through kick counts or apps can help you notice any unusual changes early on.
+Keeping track of movement patterns through kick counts, notes, or pregnancy apps can help you notice any unusual changes early on.

 Tracking Baby Movements: What’s Normal at 39 Weeks?